Petroochio/ATLAS-Masters-Code-Camp/Classes/Day3.md

 ```

 ### Now Make One For All of the Rows!
-Make a cell toggle for each one of the rows!
+Make a cell toggle for each one of the rows, you will need to add a new array for each row.